 Development.
 In many cases, developers play a key role in integrating the host application with the embedded BI solution, customizing the solution, leveraging coded extensibility features, and troubleshooting any issues as they arise.

-Taking these associated costs into account will give you a more realistic picture as you assess the feasibility and economy of the embedded BI solutions you are evaluating.
+Taking these associated costs into account as you calculate the total cost of ownership for business intelligence will give you a more realistic picture as you assess the feasibility and economy of the embedded BI solutions you are evaluating.
 If you discover a cost we neglected to mention, let us know in the comments!